base/base/docs/specs/governance/alligator.md

 afterTokenTransfer(address _from, address _to, uint256 _amount)
 ```

+The `Alligator` MUST check if the `_from` or `_to` addresses have been migrated by checking the `migrated` mapping
-If the `_to` or `_from` addresses have not been migrated, `Alligator` migrates by copying the delegation and checkpoint
+from its [storage](#storage).
+If either address has not been migrated, the `Alligator` MUST copy the delegation
-data from the token contract to its own state.
+and checkpoint data from the token contract to its own state.
+After copying the data, the `Alligator` MUST update
+the `migrated` mapping to reflect that the address has been migrated.

 ### Getters